AI Exam

 - Phenotypic expression varies across ethnicities:

-- Hirsutism prevalence is lower in East Asian women compared to White women with similar androgen levels.
+- Hirsutism is less common in East Asian women than in White women with similar androgen levels.

-- Hispanic women in the US show greater glucose metabolism impairments than White women.
+- Hispanic women in the US show greater impairments in glucose metabolism compared to White women.

-- Indigenous Australian women have higher rates of hirsutism compared to other populations.
+- Indigenous Australian women exhibit higher rates of hirsutism.

-- A study in southern Chinese women reported a hirsutism prevalence of 10.5%, with higher rates of acne, menstrual irregularities, polycystic ovaries, and acanthosis nigricans in affected individuals.
+- A study in southern Chinese women found a 10.5% prevalence of hirsutism, with increased acne, menstrual irregularities, polycystic ovaries, and acanthosis nigricans.

 PCOS and Family History

-- Men in families of women with PCOS may exhibit premature male-pattern baldness, excessive body hair, elevated dehydroepiandrosterone sulfate (DHEAS), and insulin sensitivity abnormalities.
+- Male relatives may show premature male-pattern baldness, excessive body hair, elevated DHEAS, and insulin sensitivity abnormalities.

 PCOS and Associated Conditions